rvailleux/apizee-calculators/README.md

 bundle install
 ```

+# Development environment

-# How to generate a build of the site
+## How to generate a build of the site
 ```bash
 bundle exec jekyll build
 ```

-# How to serve site
+## How to serve site
 ```bash
 bundle exec jekyll serve --watch
 ```

+# Production
+Deployed on Github Pages